hasura/ndc-spec/rfcs/0023-filtering-over-nested-array-of-scalars.md

         // Does the connector support filtering over nested arrays "nested_arrays": {
           // Does the connector support filtering over nested arrays using existential quantification.
-          // This must be supported for all types that can be contained in an array that have a comparison operator.
-          "exists": {
-            // Does the connector support filtering over nested arrays of arrays using existential quantification "nested": {}
+          // This means the connector must support ExistsInCollection::NestedScalarCollection.
-          },
+          "exists": {},
           // Does the connector support filtering over nested arrays by checking if the array contains a value.
-          // This must be supported for all types that can be contained in an array.
+          /// This must be supported for all types that can be contained in an array that implement an 'eq'
+          /// comparison operator.
           "contains": {},
           // Does the connector support filtering over nested arrays by checking if the array is empty.
           // This must be supported no matter what type is contained in the array.